 No busy roads, no horns, no paparazzi – just the ambient scrunch of rubber tyres on packed lime.

-The Hawke’s Bay Trails represent three rides within the New Zealand Cycle Trails network, 200 km in total, designed for all ages and cycling abilities.
 For an easy family cycling mission, the Water Ride is flat and runs from West Shore through Ahuriri, Napier and along the seafront on Marine Parade.
 It connects with the Landscape Ride, which carries on along the coast and out to the coastal settlements of Haumoana, Te Awanga, and Clifton.
 If you’re good for a tad more exertion you can extend your ride out through the Tuki Tuki valley, over Black Bridge, and back into Havelock North.
 Take the Wineries Ride, which begins in Havelock North, and follow your nose around the wine growing heartland of Bridge Pa and the Gimblett Gravels.

 Helping to conect the trails is the iWAY cycle network, linking Flaxmere, Hastings, Havelock North and Clive.